jfroelich/rss-reader/src/badge.md

 // TODO: primary todo, trying to remove auto-connect from rdb/rdb.js, this is
-// the sole caller of rdb_entry_count_unread.
+// the sole caller of entry_count_unread.
 In order to remove auto-connect I
 // need ensure all callers of this function use a valid connection.
 In doing so,
 // do not forget that this can _still_ be called non-awaited with a connection.